DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 In the context of the Operational Decision Manager (ODM) on Certified Kubernetes offering, ODM for production can be configured with an external OpenID Connect server (OIDC provider) such as the Azure AD cloud service.

-## What is Keycloak ?
+## What is Keycloak?

-Keycloak ([Keycloak](https://www.keycloak.org/)), is an open source enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
-This is the service that we use in this article, using the Keycloak SSO OpenID Connect([OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#con-oidc_server_administration_guide))  capability.
+[Keycloak](https://www.keycloak.org/), is an open source enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
+This is the service that we use in this article, using the Keycloak SSO [OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#con-oidc_server_administration_guide) capability.

 ## About this task